mengu/turbogag/docs/TurboGag_Tutorial_Part_2.rst

             return dict(channels=channels)

         @expose()
-        def create(self, title, content):
+        def create(self, title, content_type, image_url="", video_url=""):
-            submission = Submission(title=title, content=content, is_active=False)
+            submission = Submission(title=title, content_type=content_type, image_url=image_url, video_url=video_url, is_active=False)
             DBSession.add(submission)
             DBSession.flush()
-            return redirect("/submissions/%s" % submission.id)
+            flash("Your submission has been received.
+It will be approved in a short notice.") return redirect("/")

         @expose("turbogag.templates.submissions.edit")
         def edit(self, submission_id):
-            try:
-                submission = DBSession.query(Submission).filter(Submission.id == submission_id).one()
-                return dict(submission=submission)
-            except:
-                return redirect("/")
+            pass

         @expose()
         def update(self, id, title, content, status):
-            try:
-                submission = DBSession.query(Submission).filter_by(id=id).one()
-                submission.title = title
-                submission.content = content
-                submission.status = status
-                DBSession.add(submission)
-                DBSession.flush()
-                return redirect("/submissions/%s" % id)

-            except:
-                return redirect("/")
+            pass

         @expose()
         def delete(self, id):
-            DBSession.query(Submission).filter_by(id=id).delete()
-            return redirect("/")
+            pass

 In the code above, we have created class methods named "new", "create", "edit", "update" and "destroy".
-This class methods will be available to the users in the form of http://turbogag.com/submissions/{method_name}
+This class methods will be available to the users in the form of http://turbogag.com/submissions/{method_name} however for now there are only two actions available for our users to play with.

+1. In the ``new`` method we are getting a list of channels from the database and passing the channels list as a ``local template variable`` to our new.jinja template.
+2. In the ``create`` method, we let our users send request parameters ``title``, ``content_type``, ``image_url`` and ``video_url``.
+3. We are creating an instance of our ``Submission model`` and saving it to the database.
+4. We are redirecting the user to our index page with a notification we will be displaying.

 Embedding new controllers
 ---------------
 If you tried accessing one of these pages via the browser, you will get a 404 error.
 In order to access those controllers, you have to introduce them to the RootController.
-Open your controllers/root.py file and add the following line as an attribute.
+Open your ``turbogag/controllers/root.py`` file and add the following line as an attribute.

 .. code:: python